Revamp?

 Light swat have 25% chance to surrender.
 Heavy swat's chances are set at 15%.

 As a bonus: super light cops and guards, will have 100% chance to surrender regardless of circumstances.
+These easy to give up cops also can rarely spawn during assaults, making for easy to trade hostages, or converts (don't expect for them to live for long tho).

 If you are struggling with intimidations, use relevant skills in the Mastermind tree, get enemies as close to <33% hp threshold, and try getting guard-like cops at the very beginning of the game.